Kdurkee45/nerdy-take-home/README.md

 ## How to Run
 1. Make sure you have Python 3.8 or newer installed on your system.
-2. Open your terminal and navigate to the `nerdy_prototype` folder.
+2. Open your terminal and navigate to the root folder.
 3. Install the required Python packages by running:
    ```
    pip install -r requirements.txt